 He credited his long life to living in the outdoors and quitting cigarettes at age 12.

-A memorial service will be arranged for a later date.
 In lieu of flowers, please send donations to:

 Friends of Outdoor School (friendsofoutdoorschool.org)

 Lelooska Foundation (lelooska.org)